-Figure D.2 is an example of the queue, in relative time, after the earliest timer has expired.
+Figure C.2 is an example of the queue, in relative time, after the earliest timer in figure C.2 has expired.

-Figure D.2: Timer queue after timer expiry (relative time)
+Figure C.2: Timer Queue after Timer Expiry (Relative Time)

-D.1.4 Using time warping
+C.1.4 Using Time Warping

 The advantage of using time warping is to reduce testing time.
 One can skip to the next timer or message event rather than waiting for a timer event to occur in real or simulated time.
 In some cases, simulated time can be significantly longer than real time and lead to very long waits between events.
-In the event of one BRAN protocol, this wait time can be up to 6 min per event.
+In the event of one BRAN protocol, this wait time can be up to 6 minutes per event.
 With several events in a test case, a tester would have to spend a half-hour or more running one test case.